ErikBjare/KnowTree/README.md

 (Name [undecided](#naming))

-For usage of the early prototyping code see `USAGE.md`.

 # About

 Similar to a [technology tree in video games](https://en.wikipedia.org/wiki/Technology_tree) but for learning stuff in real life.
 Essentially a dependency graph for learning.